strvcom/eslint-config-javascript/README.md

 - @strv/javascript/environments/react/optional
 - @strv/javascript/environments/react/accessibility

+> These are rules for [Flow][flow-home] type checker.
+- @strv/javascript/environments/flow/recommended

 > This one includes rules which deal with how the code looks like and not how it works.
 It helps keep the code clean and consistent.

 - @strv/javascript/coding-styles/recommended